Buffalo vs. Bowling Green NCAA Football Odds, Plays and Insights | October 30, 2021

 Bowling Green Stats and Trends

-- In Bowling Green's eight games this year, it has six wins against the spread.

-- The Falcons have been underdogs by 13.5 points or more four times this season and have covered the spread every time.
+- The Falcons have an against the spread record of 4-0 in their four games when underdogs by 13.5 points or more this year.

-- Bowling Green has eclipsed the over/under in 37.5% of its opportunities this year (three times over eight games with a set point total).
+- Bowling Green has gone over the point total in 37.5% of its opportunities this year (three times in eight games with a set point total).

-- The Falcons have turned the ball over 15 times this season, five more turnovers than the Bulls have forced (10).
+- This season the Falcons have turned the ball over 15 times, five more than the Bulls' takeaways (10).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.